Last updated on August 31st, 2019 at 04:22 pm

 I know, the average salary for a hygienist is a lot higher than it used to be 20 years ago.
 Some doctors consider the insurance payouts for a prophy, the amount of downtime their hygienist has (because they have too many cancellations and poor patient retention) and think there’s no way it can be profitable.

 Again, this is not the case.
-In a well-run hygiene department, each hygienist should be producing $1,200-$1,500 or more every day.
+In a well-run hygiene department, each hygienist should be producing at least $1,200-$1,500 or more every day.
 The majority of this production being bread-and-butter hygiene…i.e. recall.

 And note that this doesn’t include added value to the doctor’s schedule.
 The hygienist’s role as an educator assisting with case acceptance is invaluable.
-At the seminar next month, we’ll provide a simple system to coordinate between the doctor and hygienist so they know what they should be discussing with each patient.
-We’ll also cover an incentive structure that motivates your hygienists to expand the Hygiene Department and assist with patient education and treatment acceptance.
+This means that before the day starts, the doctor and hygienist need to be coordinated on what they should be discussing with each patient.
+You may also consider an incentive structure that motivates your hygienists to expand the hygiene department and assist in “co-diagnosing” and educating patients on their treatment.

 So, there you have it.
 The five myths…along with WHY they are myths.
 I hope this helps.
 When you do it right, a big, booming Hygiene Department is a win-win for all concerned: it’s the foundation for a successful dental practice while at the same time a means to help your patients maintain their long-term dental health.

-And I know I’ve mentioned it a bit, but if you really want to master this area, I recommend you attend The Impossibly Successful Hygiene Department Seminar on October 26-27.
-2017.
-I hope to see you there!
+And I know I’ve mentioned it a bit, but if you really want to master this area, I recommend you visit www.DDSsuccess.com.
+You can do a free demo to find out how it works and see if it is a good fit for you.